Stephanie Martinez, ’11

 Stephanie Martinez graduated with a B.A. in International Development Studies and a B.A. in Spanish.
 During her time at UCLA, she was an active member of Unicamp, the Alumni Scholars Club, AIDS Ambassadors, and Support for International Change, in addition to interning with the Venice Family Clinic and Contra-Tiempo Urban Latin Dance Theater.
 In 2010, she studied abroad in Granada, Spain.

 Stephanie describes her experience as an Ehrlich scholar as a privilege and a continuous source of support.
-Being a part of a circle of motivated women constantly engaged in making the world around them a better place inspires her to work harder and to live up to the incredible legacy of Norma Ehrlich.
+Being part of a circle of individuals constantly looking for ways to critically engage with the world around them (and hopefully leave it in better shape) inspires her to do the same.